 Hector Delgado, Director, 52, was appointed to the Board of Directors on May 27, 2015.
 Mr. Delgado is currently the Executive Officer of the Naval Reserve Special Operations Command South (SOCSOUTH) Detachment 108.
-He has also served as a Special Agent in the United States Department of Homeland Security since 1995 and as the Managing Member of ISR Strategies, LLC, a full-service security consulting company, since 2010.
+Mr. Delgado has served as the President of ASR Alert Systems since 2018.
+He previously served as a Special Agent in the United States Department of Homeland Security from 1995 to 2018 and as the Managing Member of ISR Strategies, LLC, a full-service security consulting company, since 2010.
 He is a United States Navy SEAL with active and reserve service for over twenty-eight years.
 In 2006, he was mobilized and served a combat tour in Ramadi, Iraq with SEAL Team THREE receiving a Navy Commendation Medal with Combat "V".
 He has served with SEAL Teams TWO, THREE, FOUR, EIGHTEEN and Special Operations Command Central and South.
 Mr. Delgado has participated in tours of duty in the Middle East, Europe, Africa and South America.
 He has also served as an adjunct instructor at the United States Merchant Marine Academy teaching maritime security and conducting International Ship Security Code (ISPS) training and assessments.
 Mr. Delgado was appointed to serve as a director of the Company based on his leadership and entrepreneurial experience and particular familiarity with the military and governmental agencies.